 Students needing help with research projects, can make an appointment with a librarian, one-on-one or in a small group, to learn how to use the TMC Library resources.
 Consultation services are available to members of Library affiliated TMC institutions.

 Students can borrow materials (books, journal articles) that the TMC Library doesn’t own using Interlibrary Loan services.
-Students will need to create an account to submit, track, and receive document at this link:
+Students will need to create an account to submit, track, and receive document following this link.

-A single user is entitled to a maximum of 12 free requests per calendar year.
-Further ILL requests will be filled at $12.00 to $15.00 each until year’s end.
+A single user is entitled to a maximum of 15 free requests per calendar year.
+Further ILL requests will be filled at $15.00 each until year’s end.
 Duplicate and/or lost requests will be ordered at the expense of the patron.

 Students affiliated with University of Texas Health Science Center, Baylor College of Medicine, or University of Texas MD Anderson Cancer Center, have access to the library’s electronic resources on-site and remotely via Open Athens by signing with their institutional credentials.